Mark Barr: Golden ratio

 Barr was a friend of William Schooling, and worked with him in exploiting the properties of the golden ratio to develop arithmetic algorithms suitable for mechanical calculators.

-According to Theodore Andrea Cook, Barr gave the golden ratio the name of phi (ϕ).
-Cook wrote that Barr chose ϕ by analogy to the use of π for the ratio of a circle's circumference to its diameter, and because it is the first Greek letter in the name of the ancient sculptor Phidias.
+According to Theodore Andrea Cook, Barr gave the golden ratio the name of phi (Φ).
+Cook wrote that Barr chose Φ by analogy to the use of π for the ratio of a circle's circumference to its diameter, and because it is the first Greek letter in the name of the ancient sculptor Phidias.
 Although Martin Gardner later wrote that Phidias was chosen because he was "believed to have used the golden proportion frequently in his sculpture", Barr himself denied this, writing in his paper "Parameters of beauty" that he doubted Phidias used the golden ratio.
 Schooling communicated some of his discoveries with Barr to Cook after seeing an article by Cook about phyllotaxis, the arrangement of leaves on a plant stem, which often approximates the golden ratio.

 Schooling published his work with Barr later, in 1915, employing the same notation.

 Barr also published a related work in The Sketch in around 1913, generalizing the Fibonacci numbers to higher-order recurrences.